Atrazine: Biodegradation

 Rates of biodegradation are affected by atrazine's low solubility; thus surfactants may increase the degradation rate.
 Though the two alkyl moieties readily support growth of certain microorganisms, the atrazine ring is a poor energy source due to the oxidized state of ring carbon.
 In fact, the most common pathway for atrazine degradation involves the intermediate, cyanuric acid, in which carbon is fully oxidized, thus the ring is primarily a nitrogen source for aerobic microorganisms.
 Atrazine may be catabolized as a carbon and nitrogen source in reducing environments, and some aerobic atrazine degraders have been shown to use the compound for growth under anoxia in the presence of nitrate as an electron acceptor, a process referred to as a denitrification.
 When atrazine is used as a nitrogen source for bacterial growth, degradation may be regulated by the presence of alternative sources of nitrogen.
 In pure cultures of atrazine-degrading bacteria, as well as active soil communities, atrazine ring nitrogen, but not carbon are assimilated into microbial biomass.
 Low concentrations of glucose can decrease the bioavailability, whereas higher concentrations promote the catabolism of atrazine.

 The genes for enzymes AtzA-C have been found to be highly conserved in atrazine-degrading organisms worldwide.
 In Pseudomonas sp.
 ADP, the Atz genes are located noncontiguously on a plasmid with the genes for mercury catabolism.
 AtzA-C genes have also been found in a Gram-positive bacterium, but are chromosomally located.
 The insertion elements flanking each gene suggest that they are involved in the assembly of this specialized catabolic pathway.
 Two options exist for degradation of atrazine using microbes, bioaugmentation or biostimulation.
-Recent research suggests that microbial adaptation to atrazine has occurred in some fields where the herbicide is used repetitively, resulting in more rapid biodegradation.
 Like the herbicides trifluralin and alachlor, atrazine is susceptible to rapid transformation in the presence of reduced iron-bearing soil clays, such as ferruginous smectites.
 In natural environments, some iron-bearing minerals are reduced by specific bacteria in the absence of oxygen, thus the abiotic transformation of herbicides by reduced minerals is viewed as "microbially induced".